 Naturally-Reclined Seated Position

-The naturally-reclined seat helps reduce body fatigue, helping seniors to exercise for longer.
-Additionally, this unique seating position helps to eliminate stress on the back and joints without compromising the quality of workout it delivers.
+The naturally reclined seat helps reduce body fatigue, helping seniors to exercise for longer.
+Additionally, this unique seating position helps to eliminate stress on the back and joints without compromising the quality of the workout it delivers.

 Patented Stride Technology

 To protect seniors’ health and well-being, this exercise bike is equipped with Teeter’s patented Stride Technology.